Egnatia, Ioannina

 Egnatia (Greek: Εγνατία) is a former municipality in the Ioannina regional unit, Epirus, in northwestern Greece.
 Since the 2011 local government reform, it is part of the Metsovo municipality, of which it is a municipal unit.
 The municipal unit has an area of 131.424 km^{2}.
 In 2021 its population was 1,867.
 The seat of the municipality was in Mikro Peristeri.
-The municipal unit is connected with both the GR-6/E92 (Larissa - Ioannina - Igoumenitsa) and the new Via Egnatia.
+The main roads in the municipal unit are the A2 motorway (Egnatia Odos) and the EO6 national road.

 Subdivisions

 The municipal unit Egnatia is subdivided into the following communities (constituent villages in brackets):